aurelienCastel/c_board_game_proto/README.md

-# fun
-Just a few things in C.
+# Board game protorype in C.